zulip/zulip/docs/production/email.md

 If it doesn't throw an error, it probably worked; you can confirm by checking your email.

-It's important to test, because outgoing email often doesn't work the first time.
-Common causes of failures are:
+If it doesn't work, check these common failure causes:

-* Your hosting provider blocking outgoing SMTP traffic in its default firewall rules.
-Check whether `EMAIL_PORT` is blocked in your hosting provider's firewall.
+* Your hosting provider may block outgoing SMTP traffic in its default firewall rules.
+Check whether the port `EMAIL_PORT` is blocked in your hosting provider's firewall.

-* Forgetting to put the password in `/etc/zulip/zulip-secrets.conf`.
+* Make sure you set the password in `/etc/zulip/zulip-secrets.conf`.

-* Typos in transcribing the username or password.
+* Check the username and password for typos.

-Once you have it working from the management command, remember to restart your Zulip server using `/home/zulip/deployments/current/scripts/restart-server` so that the running server is using the latest configuration.
+* Be sure to restart your Zulip server after editing either `settings.py` or `zulip-secrets.conf`, using `/home/zulip/deployments/current/scripts/restart-server` .
+  Note that the `manage.py` command above will read the latest configuration from the config files, even if the server is still running with an old configuration.

 ### Advanced troubleshooting